tayloraswift/swift-mongodb/README.md

 Please avoid depending on `SCRAM`, `TraceableErrors`, `UUID`, and the BSON libraries; they are likely to migrate to a separate repository in the medium-term.

+## toolchain requirement

+The MongoDB driver components of this package require a swift 5.8 toolchain.

+The bottlenecks are an anonymous `async let` in `MongoDriver` and various parts of the package’s testing infrastructure.

+## acknowledgements

+`swift-mongodb` started out as a re-write of [Orlandos](https://orlandos.nl/)’s *MongoKitten*.
+To be honest, the code base has evolved beyond recognition, and the package is a sort of ship-of-Theseus now, but in recognition of its history, we have retained MongoKitten’s [MIT-license](https://github.com/orlandos-nl/MongoKitten/blob/master/7.0/LICENSE.md) for `MongoDriver`.

 ## license

-The `MongoDriver` module was originally a re-write of [*MongoKitten*](https://github.com/orlandos-nl/MongoKitten)’s `MongoClient` module.
-Although its fork-ancestor is not really recognizable in the module’s current form, *MongoKitten* was [MIT-licensed](https://github.com/orlandos-nl/MongoKitten/blob/master/7.0/LICENSE.md), so `MongoDriver` is MIT-licensed as well.

-The rest of the project is available under the MPL 2.0 license.

-## acknowledgements

-`swift-mongodb` started out as a re-write of [Orlandos](https://orlandos.nl/)’s *MongoKitten*; without *MongoKitten*, `swift-mongodb` would not exist.
+The `MongoDriver` module is MIT-licensed.

+The other modules are available under the MPL 2.0 license.
+This license was chosen as an organizational default, and is not ideological.
+Please [reach out](https://github.com/kelvin13/swift-mongodb/discussions) if you have a use-case that requires a more-permissive license!